"That's easy": Man shares desired future wife's dress style, SA babes note

-Man Asks Future Wife To Dress Modestly, SA Huns Respond: “As Long as You Buy Them”
+Man Asks Future Wife To Dress Modestly, SA Huns Respond: “As Long as You Buy”

-- The well-groomed oke also mentioned a few clothing items he did not wish his woman to wear
+- The well-groomed guy also mentioned a few clothing items he did not wish his woman to wear

-- Some social media users were not impressed by the condition, while some told him they were what he was looking for
+- Some social media users were not impressed by the conditions, while some told him they were what he was looking for

-A guy shared a post on TikTok where he detailed how he would like the person he will marry one day to dress like, and Mzansi huns were not feeling it.
+A guy shared a post on TikTok where he detailed how he would like the person he will marry one day to dress, and Mzansi huns were not feeling it.

-The post was shared on the oke's account under the user handle @stephentheanswer, attracting 577K views, 49K likes and 730 comments.
+The post was shared on an account under the user handle @stephentheanswer, attracting 577K views, 49K likes and 730 comments.

 The post that got Mzansi huns talking